 - Adolescents—1 dose Tdap—at 11 years of age.

-- Pregnant women—1 dose Tdap between 27 and 36 weeks gestation.
+- Pregnant people—1 dose Tdap between 27 and 36 weeks gestation.

 - Non-pregnant adults—1 dose Tdap.

 Report suspected or confirmed cases within 24 hours.

 - Immunizations page.